oesteban/hcph-sops/docs/data-collection/notes-scanning.md

 - [ ] Use the light :fontawesome-solid-lightbulb: button (4) to adjust the intensity of the illumination inside the scanning room.
 - [ ] Use the fan :fontawesome-solid-fan: button (5) to adjust the ventilation in the scanning room.

-!!! warning "The central knob (button 1) will turn off the alarm if pushed when the alarm is on"
+!!! warning "Turning off the alarm"

-!!! warning "On {{settings.mri.models.mri2}} and {{settings.mri.models.mri3}}, the alarm can be turned off by touching the tactil screen on the bore of the scanner"
+    On {{settings.mri.models.mri1}}, the central knob (button 1) will turn off the alarm if pushed when the alarm is on.
+That set of buttons is absent on the {{settings.mri.models.mri2}} and {{settings.mri.models.mri3}}, as such the alarm has to be turned off by touching the tactil screen on the bore of the scanner.

 ### Communication with the participant